Have we led parents astray in the war on childhood obesity?

-Over the next month, I will be taking a different look at childhood obesity, covering the following topics:
+Over the next month, I will be taking a different look at childhood health, covering the following topics:

 Myths and Assumptions

-I believe the biggest childhood obesity myth of all is: Fix Food = Fix Childhood Obesity.
+I believe the biggest childhood nutrition myth of all is: Fix Food = Fix the Child.

 To me, this assumption has misguided parents and professionals for years, and gets in the way of true success.

 Fixing food is just the tip of the iceberg.
 There are more assumptions about children and their weight–I’ll take a look at these, and give you a fresh perspective in Part 1 of this series.

 Perhaps one of the biggest oversights in the fight against childhood obesity is the powerful influence of how parents feed their kids.